Ame no Wakahiko

-Ame no Wakahiko (天稚彦 or 天若日子) is a god of grains and Amatsukami in Japanese mythology.
+Ame no Wakahiko (天稚彦 or 天若日子) is a god of grains and an Amatsukami in Japanese mythology.
 He is the son of Amatsukunitama.
 The Ame no Wakahiko Monogatari, one of the Otogi-zōshi, is a monogatari about him.

 Name

 The name Ame no Wakahiko means "a young boy in heaven," and he is thought to be an exceptionally handsome youth.

 Mythology

 Sent to earth

 In many versions, when Ame no Hohi did not send word for three years, all the gods gathered up, and Ame no Wakahiko was the one who was chosen to rule the earth.
 In many versions Ame no Wakahiko was given a bow.

 In some versions, however, Ame no Wakahiko is the son of Ame no Hohi and Ame no Wakahiko was sent to earth to look for him.

 Death

 In some versions, Ame no Wakahiko fell in love with Shitateruhime.
 Eight years later, after receiving no report back, the gods sent a bird named Nakime down to earth to check in on him.
 Following the advice of a wise woman, Ame no Wakahiko used his bow to shoot the bird.
 The bird was killed but the arrow flew all the way to heaven.

 Takamimusubi saw the arrow and threw it back at the earth where it hit Ame no Wakahiko while he was lying in bed, killing him.
 Other versions state that Amaterasu was the one who shot the arrow back at him.

 This myth is the origin of a Japanese saying about the returning arrow.
 It is likely also a mythicisation of attempts made by the Yamato state to impose its authority over neighbouring states.